SilentComics/Strip/README.md

 ![screenshot]

-If this ever become a decent theme, I will release it for the Wordpress community on a GNU General Public License basis.

 Coding is the *learning by doing* side of the project for me.
 Suggestions and tips from users, actual developers, designers and lovers of comics are welcome: hoa // @ // silent-comics.com

+If this ever become a decent theme, I will release it for the Wordpress community on a GNU General Public License basis.

 # Silent Comics Wordpress Theme
-***

 This is SilentComics — a simple Wordpress theme, designed for the upcoming [SILENT COMICS site](http://silent-comics.com).
 The theme, still in development, is free for everyone to use and adapt.

 ## Features:

+Not much: white, light, one-column, fixed-layout, responsive-layout, custom-background, custom-colors, custom-header, custom-menu, featured-images, flexible-header, post-formats, editor-style.
-Not much: Responsive, single column, light, minimal style, custom posts formats, no sidebar, infinite scroll, large images.
+Minimal look, custom posts format for comics, no sidebar, infinite scroll, large images.
 Custom login page.
 Large text set in [Fenix](http://j.mp/Fenix-MyFonts).
-All headings are set in Futura, just as on this blog.
 The theme is light and works fine with the latest WordPress version (4.0).

 ## Tested with these plugins:
 Not part of the theme but suggested to display comics: